bryanlharris/edsm/docs/silver_dependencies.md

 # Silver layer dependencies

 This document explains how silver tables declare and resolve dependencies.
-Silver processing is divided into **parallel** and **sequential** tasks.
+Silver is the only layer where tables can have dependencies on each other.
+Therefore processing is divided into **parallel** and **sequential** tasks such that most tables can be built in parallel to save money, but some tables will need to be built sequentially to guarantee they are built after their dependencies.

 ## `requires` field

 A silver table JSON file may include a `requires` key declaring dependencies on other silver tables.
 The value can be a single table name or a list of table names.
+Always use short names.

 Example: